 But there is a side to these animals that many individuals, (maybe like yourself), do not know, and that’s the territorial side.
 Squirrels guard their territory and mark it their own way.
 Dogs, cats, and other wild animals like moles, etc. indicate there territory by leaving pee in places.
 Squirrels do too but they also often chew on things, namely houses.
 This is a way to mark their territory in your home or someone elses.
 Sometimes not a major spot, but only enough to show that is their area.

 If they did not chew on things which are hard, their teeth would grow in a half circle and become so long they couldn’t eat and they would starve to death.
 Wood is an excellent hard material and your home, usually, is full of it.
 This is just another reason they chew on houses, possibly yours.

-Bat Removal Company gets a call that goes like this.
-Noises in my loft, I generally hear them early morning, then throughout the day at different times and then right about dark I hear a whole lot of sound and then it quiets down just a couple hours after dark, do you understand what this sort of noise may be?”
+“I hear noises in my attic, I generally hear them early morning, then throughout the day at several times and then right about dark I hear a whole lot of noise and then it quiets down only a couple of hours after dark, do you know what this sort of noise might be?”